 I produced the rifle, aimed at the drone to my right, and released a volley of gunfire.
 It had the desired effect of smashing through the drone’s plating, which I deduced wasn’t made from metal.
 Moments later, the propellers malfunctioned.
 The drone exploded onto the concrete, fragmenting across the pavement.

 Meanwhile, the other drones spotted me leaning out of the car.
 They directed their fire at me.
 Instinctively, I leaned back in for safety, closing the window.
-I passed the rifle to the doctor and retook the steering wheel.
+I handed the rifle to the doctor and took back the steering wheel.

 The road tightened.
 We continued down St John’s Hill past houses, shops and restaurants.
 Civilians ran for cover.
 Debris exploded around us.